[Updated 21 July 2017]

 The more I read and practice, the more aware I become of the many dimensions of community engagement.
 One of these dimensions is vertical and horizontal community engagement.
 At a seminar in 2012, Alison Mathie from the Coady Institute spoke about horizontal and vertical dimensions of citizenship.
 She suggested that:

 - Vertical citizenship involves active citizenship in terms of engagement with the state (e.g., voting, being involved in consultations)

 - Horizontal citizenship involves active citizenship through being engaged with the local community (e.g., volunteering, acting out civic duty, membership of local institutions).

-- Vertical hierarchical systems are found in formal organisations, are based on authority and line management, and clear structures.
+- Vertical hierarchical systems are found in formal organisations, and are based on authority and line management, and have clear structures.
 They are the types of relationships we are likely to experience at work.

 - Horizontal peer systems are found in neighbourhoods, groups of friends and other informal networks.
 These relationships are based on personal links, are informal and rely on mutual interest.

-The processes involved are quite different and so I’m finding it helpful to think in terms of vertical and horizontal community engagement.
+While there are similarities, there are also significant differences.
+I found it helpful to think in terms of vertical and horizontal community engagement.

 Vertical community engagement

 Vertical community engagement is where government, business, or other organisations want to engage the community in consultation, decision-making or in some other aspect of their work.